-Historically, over the longest historical broad-based data set from MSCI, which extends back to 1970, Non-US equities have returned less than the MSCI USA Index with a higher standard deviation.
-From January 1970 to July 2022, the MSCI USA returned 9.43% with a 15.36% standard deviation vs. 8.26% return and 16.77% standard deviation for the MSCI EAFE Index.
-The relatively low correlation between US and Non-US equities, however, still makes them attractive both historically, as well as in most forward-looking asset allocation modelling frameworks.

-Therefore, although there are the biggest allocation differences observed along this particular dimension among providers, the presumed impact in terms of expected return and risk is model dependent and likely to vary from one provider to another.
+Historically, the longest-lived, broad-based data set from MSCI, which extends back to 1970, shows that Non-US equities have returned less than the MSCI USA Index with a higher standard deviation.
+From January 1970 to December 2022, the MSCI USA returned 9.21% with a 15.45% standard deviation vs. 8.22% return and 16.86% standard deviation for the MSCI EAFE Index.
+The relatively low correlation (0.66 over the same period) between US and Non-US equities, however, still makes them attractive both historically as well as in most forward-looking asset allocation modeling frameworks.
+Therefore, although there are differences observed along this particular dimension among benchmark providers and the average TDF, the presumed impact in terms of overall portfolio expected return and risk is model dependent and likely to vary from one provider to another.